Search Results

 Do I need to send electronic labor law posters to remote workers who occasionally visit the office?

-According to the U.S. Department of Labor (DOL), if an employee reports to a company’s physical location at least three to four times a month, the physical postings at the business are adequate.
+According to the DOL, if an employee reports to a company’s physical location at least three to four times a month, the physical postings at the business are adequate.
 If not, the DOL recommends electronic labor law poster delivery.

 While state and local governments do not typically provide guidelines for sharing postings with remote workers, employment law experts advise that employers follow the DOL recommendation for all state, county and city postings, as well.